What's in this article?

 SSL security and trust signals

-In the new era of cyber threats, it’s really important to assure your website’s users of their data’s safety.
+In the new era of cyber threats, it’s crucial to assure your website’s users of the safety of their data.

-If your website isn’t properly secured, you may be seeing suboptimal conversion rates.
-This is likely because your visitors don’t feel confident enough to submit their personal contact info to your website.
+If your website isn’t properly secured, you may see suboptimal conversion rates.
+This is likely because your visitors don’t feel confident enough to submit their contact info to your website.

 Make sure your website has an SSL security certificate, and consider displaying these trust signals on your website to improve customer trust and conversion rates: